 Eulogy Examples for a Godmother

-Example eulogies for a beloved godmother — written to inspire, guide, and support you.
+Example eulogies for a beloved godmother — written to inspire and guide you.

 These eulogy examples are written in different tones and styles to help you begin — and to remind you that your words don’t need to be perfect, just honest and full of heart.

-Each eulogy is around 400 words, or 2–3 minutes spoken.
+Each example is around 400 words, which typically equates to 2–3 minutes when spoken.

 Eulogy Examples for a Godmother